krom/ansible-docker/README.md

-# ansible-docker
-Docker image for ansible
+# Docker Image for Ansible

 This image based at Ubuntu and contains:
 * ansible